-To be a world leading and reliable cancer medical center in the field of research, academics and patient care.
+To be a world leading reputable cancer center in the fields of patient care, research, and academia.

-The Center is committed to providing the appropriate environment for scientific cancer research and patient care.
+SQCCCRC is committed to provide the appropriate environment for scientific cancer research and patient care.
 The Center supports patients, physicians, scientists, and staff to continuously advance clinical and scientific innovation in cooperation with government and private institutions inside and outside the Sultanate.

 THE ONCOLOGIST: “cancer consultants”: medical, clinical or surgical..

 CLINICAL NURSE SPECIALISTS: Co-ordinate aspects of patient care and offer ongoing support to patients and their families in the inpatient and outpatient setting.